lisdude/toaststunt/docs/README.md

     - Support object lists in isa() as well as an optional third argument to return the matching parent rather than simply true or false
     - New argument to move() to effectively listinsert() the object into the destination's .contents
     - New argument to is_member() for controlling case sensitivity of equality comparisons.
 No third argument or a true value results in standard functionality; a false value as the third argument results in case not mattering at all
+    - Update random() to accept a second optional argument for setting the maximum value returned.
+Including the second argument will treat the first argument as the minimum.
     - SIGUSR1 will close and reopen the logfile, allowing it to be rotated without restarting the server.
     - '-m' command line option to clear all last_move properties in your database (and not set them again for the lifetime of the process).
     - Build system is now CMake